Inheritance tax gifts to children

 As the inheritance tax (IHT) nil rate band is now frozen for at least 4 years it seems that people are considering gifting money to their children to avoid this tax and also help their children onto the property ladder.

 These days credit is no longer easy to come by and lenders require large deposits and have much tighter lending criteria.
 Many first time buyers find it impossible to make that first step without help from Mum and Dad.
-However many Mums and Dads find themselves in the position where they are likely to pay large amounts of IHT and so passing it on to the children now rather than later seems a sensible approach.
+However, many Mums and Dads find themselves in the position where they are likely to pay large amounts of IHT and so passing it on to the children now rather than later seems a sensible approach.

-However we urge you to carefully consider the following before giving the money away:
+We urge you to carefully consider the following before giving the money away:

 - Are you certain your assets continue to provide you with the income stream you require into your old age especially if inflation gets a grip in the later years?

 - What happens if the children get married and then divorced (52% of marriages now end this way) – will half your gift walk away?

 - What happens if your children get into a risky venture or are just spendthrifts and become bankrupt?